Personalised business insurance

 21 March 2019: Superscript has launched a new version of its Quote & Bind (Q&B) journey, putting a greater focus on educating the customer and delivering a tailored user experience.
 Built as a widget to allow easy integration with partners, the system also employs event sourced architecture, to future proof data collection and deliver richer insights for enhanced customer service and targeting.

-Digital Risks differentiates itself on its entirely online experience and pay-monthly products aimed at technology and media businesses.
-It has unbundled what it calls the traditional 'one policy fits all' approach to commercial combined products, matching individual risks to specific underwriting appetites, then re-packaging policies as a monthly subscription.
+Digital Risks differentiates itself with its online experience aimed at technology and media businesses.
+It has unbundled what it calls the traditional 'one policy fits all' approach to commercial combined products, matching individual risks to specific underwriting appetites, then re-packaging policies as a personalised policy.

 Taking lessons from customer behaviour and feedback, the latest Q&B release offers a highly tailored experience, while minimising barriers to purchase.
 This includes drawing on publicly available or customer authorised data to inform the customer journey.
 For example, integration with Companies House means customers are automatically prompted on their business type, according to its SIC code.